xaviermiles/stats.odata.client/README.md

 # statsnz.odata

-The aim of the statsnz.odata package is to provide some helpful functions to retrieve data from the Stats NZ OData API.
+The aim of the statsnz.odata package is to provide some helpful wrapper functions to retrieve data from the Stats NZ OData API.

+It also powers a simple shiny app that shows what datasets are in the API and allows for some basic ordering, filtering etc. [Click here](https://xavier-miles.shinyapps.io/statsnz_odata/) to see the live version.

 Install by:
 ```
-remote::install_github("xaviermiles/statsnz.odata")
+devtools::install_github("xaviermiles/statsnz.odata")
 ```
-Some examples of use:
+Some examples of using API wrappers:
 ```
 library(statsnz.odata)
 set_secrets("subscription_key" = "<your key goes here>")